kananigit/iiab-menu-plugin/readme.md

         </head>

 Thats all you have to do and now whenever you update your list of menu items from the Wordpress plugin, the changes will show in the iiab homepage in 172.18.96.1/home

+Improvements
+Currently your menu items will show in wordpress using the images at https://github.com/iiab/iiab-menu/tree/master/menu-files/images .

+Most of them are meant to be logos and they might be blurry since they have a very small resolution.
+I have started to create a version of the images that has a higer resolution so that they look better in wordpress.

+But am only doing a couple that i normally use.
+I will share a link to that soon.